imCodePartnerAB/imcms/docs/content-management/menu.rst

     .. image:: menu/_static/03-SearchDialog.png

     3. From new document.
-To create new document from menu editor consider :doc:`Base Document Management <content-management\document\base>` section.
+To create new document from menu editor consider :doc:`Base Document Management </content-management/document/base>` section.

 ----------------